OrangeManagement/Build/README.md

 # General

-The Orange Management build system is a collection of scripts to create builds.
+The Karaka build system is a collection of scripts to create builds.
 Builds that can get created are:

 * Public release builds
 * Public developer release builds